Vision North Eye Care Tips from our eye clinic on how to keep your eyes healthy with contact lenses

 When you visit our eye clinic for a contact lens eye exam or fitting, we’ll be happy to provide you with instructions on the proper way to use your contacts – and not overuse them!

-Vision North Eye Care, your Meadow Lake eye doctor for eye exams and eye care
+Vision North Eye Care, your Meadow Lake Our Eye Doctorsfor Types of Eye Exams and eye care